-Yearning to watch 'Gamera vs. Barugon' on your TV or mobile device at home?
-Discovering a streaming service to buy, rent, download, or view the Shigeo Tanaka-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.
+Ready to press play on 'Gamera vs. Barugon' without leaving the house?
+Tracking down a streaming service to buy, rent, download, or view the Shigeo Tanaka-directed movie via subscription can be a huge pain, so we here at Moviefone want to do right by you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Gamera vs. Barugon' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Gamera vs. Barugon' right now, here are some details about the Daiei Film fantasy flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Gamera vs. Barugon' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Gamera vs. Barugon' right now, here are some particulars about the Daiei Film fantasy flick.

-Curious to know what the movie's about?
+Ready to dive into the plot?
 Here's the plot: "Gamera escapes from his rocket enclosure and makes his way back to Earth as a giant opal from New Guinea is brought back to Japan.
 The opal is discovered to have been an egg that births a new monster called Barugon.
 The creature attacks the city of Osaka by emitting a destructive rainbow ray from his back, along with a freezing spray capable of incapacitating Gamera."

-'Gamera vs. Barugon' is currently available to rent, purchase, or stream via subscription on Pluto TV, Midnight Pulp, Plex Channel, Amazon Video, Tubi TV, Apple TV, The Roku Channel, Shout!
-Factory TV, Amazon Prime Video with Ads, Plex, ARROW, Cineverse, Screambox Amazon Channel, Google Play Movies, YouTube, and Amazon Prime Video .
+'Gamera vs. Barugon' is currently available to rent, purchase, or stream via subscription on Pluto TV, Midnight Pulp, Plex Channel, Prime Video, Tubi TV, Apple TV, The Roku Channel, Shout!
+Factory TV, Prime Video with Ads, Plex, ARROW, Cineverse, Screambox Amazon Channel, Google Play Movies, YouTube, and Prime Video .

 Watch 'Gamera vs. Barugon' Online